 The Children's Media Foundation is active in the political sphere, lobbying for support for children's media with Government ministries, in Parliament and at party conferences.

-The APPG was founded in June 2011, and is currently co-chaired by Baroness Benjamin of Beckenham and Conor Burns MP (Bournemouth West - Conservative), with Vice Chairs, Andrew Rosindell MP (Romford- Conservative), John Nicolson MP (East Dunbartonshire - SNP), and Baroness McIntosh of Hudnall (Labour) and Lord Storey (Lib/Dem)
+The APPG was founded in June 2011, and is currently co-chaired by Baroness Benjamin of Beckenham and Conor Burns MP (Bournemouth West - Conservative), with Vice Chairs, Andrew Rosindell MP (Romford - Conservative), John Nicolson MP (East Dunbartonshire - SNP), Baroness McIntosh of Hudnall (Labour) and Lord Storey (Lib/Dem)

 The APPG provides members of both Houses with information and insight into the fast-moving world of children, their media and cultural activity.